dionys93/ety-dictionary/data-text/inglisce/orthography/morphology/1-root-paradigms/historical-stem-revivals.md

 | **coîre** | coîars |
 | **scîre** | scîars |

-### Cluster Reduction (Consonant Shedding)
+### Cluster Reduction (Vowel Weight & Consonant Shedding)
+In Inglisce, heavy structural consonants (like **tt** or **ch**) exist primarily to "close" a syllable and keep the preceding root vowel short.
+When a word unpacks to take a vowel-heavy suffix (like *glittering* or *flichering*), these letters are absolutely necessary to protect the vowel from lengthening.

-When certain heavy roots compress into their finite **-re** forms, they act with an orthographic "safety valve," shedding specific structural consonants to prevent illegal or visually awkward phonetic clusters.
-When these roots unpack, the lost letters return.
+However, when these heavy roots compress into their finite **-re** forms, they automatically create a heavy consonant cluster (**-tr-**, **-cr-**, **-ngr-**).
+Because a cluster naturally closes a syllable all by itself, the original "shield" letters become structurally redundant.
+The orthography acts with a built-in safety valve, shedding these extra consonants to prevent illegal or awkward visual pile-ups.

 * **Fricative & Velar Shedding:** To avoid ugly phonetic collisions like *chr* or *ngr*, the orthography drops the modifying letter.
-  * **to flicher** → flicre(s *(Regains 'h' when unpacked: flichering)*
+  * **to flicher** → flicre(s *(Regains 'h' to protect the short 'i' when unpacked: flichering)*
   * **to linguer** → lingre(s *(Regains 'u' when unpacked: linguering)*
-* **Double Consonant Reduction:** Geminate (double) consonants simplify to a single consonant when compressed before the **-re**.
+* **Double Consonant Reduction:** Geminate (double) consonants simplify to a single consonant when compressed, as the newly formed **-re** cluster already does the job of keeping the vowel short.
   * **to stutter** → stutre(s *(Regains 'tt' when unpacked: stuttering)*
   * **to glitter** → glitre(s *(Regains 'tt' when unpacked: glittering)*